 Lost rental car keys can be a major hurdle during your trip.
-Even if you’re near the rental car dealership, they may not have an extra set of keys for you to use.
-There are a few different ways to navigate this unfortunate situation.
-Both will require some waiting on your part, as well as some sort of fee.
+Even if you’re near the rental car location, they may not have an extra set of keys for you to use.
+There are a few different ways to navigate this unfortunate situation, but they will require some waiting on your part, as well as some sort of fee.
 But it’s totally possible to get those lost rental car keys replaced so you can move on with your day.
 Here are some tips on how to handle the situation and what to expect each step of the way.

-What to do if you lose rental car keys
+What to do if you lose your rental car key

-Once you realize that your keys are lost, you have a couple of different options to get back in the car and on the road.
+Once you realize that your keys are missing, you have a couple of different options to get back in the car and on the road.

-While you’re waiting for roadside assistance, check your rental agreement to see how the company handles lost keys to a rental car.
-You may be responsible for the fee if you don’t have additional insurance that covers extra keys being made.
-An older key may not be as expensive to replace.
-But newer key fobs can cost a couple hundred dollars.
+Before you pick up the phone, first check your rental agreement to see how the company handles lost rental car keys.
+You may be responsible for a fee if you don’t have additional insurance that covers extra keys being made.
+An older key may not be as expensive to replace, but newer key fobs can cost a couple hundred dollars.
 And if you received (and lost) a pair of keys, you’ll be charged that fee for both, essentially doubling the amount of money you have to pay.
-Details vary depending on your rental car company and what type of extra services you paid for at the time of rental, which is why it’s important to check your agreement so you know exactly what to expect.
+Details vary depending on your rental car company and what type of extra services you paid for at the time of rental, so it’s important to check your agreement so you know exactly what to expect.

 If roadside assistance from your rental company has a long wait or isn’t available for some reason, you could go to a local dealership for your type of car.
 This is definitely the most expensive option, but is good to have as a last resort.
 You do, however, have to demonstrate some type of proof of ownership of the vehicle.
-Even though you don’t own the car, you’ll need to provide documentation that you are responsible for the car.
-Just as with roadside assistance, the cost depends on the type of key you need replaced and how many.
+Even though you don’t own the car, you should have some documentation that you are responsible for the car.
+When it comes to cost, just as with roadside assistance, it will depend on the type of key you need replaced and how many.
 The newer and more digitized the key, the more expensive it will be.

 When you first pick up your car, you may notice that you actually receive two rental car keys attached together.
 Since they don’t separate, you can’t keep a spare to use in case you lose one, nor can you split them up between two drivers.
 That may seem counterintuitive; after all, if you lose one key, you lose them both.